scottpetrovic/life-purpose-calculator/README.md

 - Effective tax rate calculation based off your pre-tax income
 - Some things to ponder.
 I need to spend more time developing this area

-## Building
+## Building and running locally
-This is a pretty simple Node.js project, vanilla javascript using Vite as the web server.
-If you want to run it, these are the commands once you pull down the source code:

-    npm install
-    npm run dev
+This is just a simple HTML, javascript, and CSS project.
+No web servers.
+No NPM. just open the index.html page in a web browser and everything should work.

 ## Todo
 - Need to spend more time to see if my calculations can be improved, or be more accurate.